jackbrighton/cp-pmp-docs/pulling-pmp-content-into-cp-by-story.md

-#Pulling PMP content into Core Publisher
+#Pulling PMP content into Core Publisher by individual story

+There are several ways to pull PMP content into your Core Publisher site.
+You can set up an [automatic, hourly pull of stories by program, category, or tag for display on Program or Category pages](/hourly-pull-to-a-page.md).
+This is a feed of PMP content you can set up once, and watch as PMP content flows into your site.
+But you can't choose individual stories, and it may take some time for the stories to begin displaying.

-There are several ways to pull PMP stories into your Core Publisher site.
-The fastest way is to find individual stories, and pull them instantly into your site.
-These are two distinct ways to do that.
+The fastest way to get PMP content is to find individual stories, and pull them instantly into your site.
+This has the advantage of allowing you to curate specific stories and put them wherever you want on your site.
+There are two distinct ways to do select and pull individual PMP stories.
 We'll cover those first, then we'll show [how to organize the display of stories on pages by topic, byline, etc](create-landing-pages.md).

 ##If you know the [GUID](what-is-a-pmp-guid.md) of a specific PMP story you want: